AbhishekKumarRay/Face-Mask-Detection-System/README.md

 Extract this and then goto bin folder then copy the protoc.exe and paste it into step 1 downloaded <b>models/research  </b>folder
 <br>

-5. Dive Inside The tensor flow model downloaded in step 1
+5. Change Forlder and move Inside The tensor flow model downloaded in step 1

     cd Folder_name/models/research/
 <br>

-6. Compile the protoc.
+6. Compile the protoc downloaded in Step 4

-Just downloaded

     protoc object_detection/protos/*.proto --python_out=.
 <br>